OK, we admit, this is the ultimate in indulgent treats, but it’s one that’s perfect for the Christmas season.

 - 120g (4.2oz) dairy-free margarine/butter

-- Preheat the oven to 200°C or 390°F and lightly grease a Swiss roll tin with oil.
+- Preheat the oven to 200°C or 390°F and lightly grease a Swiss roll tin with oil (we use a 30cm x 20cm tray with deep sides).
 Then line the tin with baking paper and grease the baking paper with oil to ensure the cake doesn’t stick.

 - Add the flour, cocoa powder, applesauce and vanilla extract to the food processor, and gently process until all the ingredients are fully combined.